Skip to content

 UCAS points: 48

-You will be required to attend an interview as part of the admissions process.
+You may be required to attend an interview and/or provide a portfolio of work.

 The School of Health and Sports Science